lednikita0481/Language/README.md

   In every argument we replace the absolute ip in the old byte code with a relative offset to the call address.
 </details>

 Firstly I translate given byte-code comands to structures, making so-called IR (Intermediate representation).
 It helps to translate byte code much easier, makes debugging more convenient and code more readable.

+## Performance analyzing

+Now we can compare the performance on hand-made processor and on real x86-64 architecture.
+In the time-test regime all outputs are shutted down and inputs are replaced for receiving a fixed number.
+Program is executed 10000000 times.
+You can change these parametres in "common_define.h"

+**Factorial**:
+- program counts 7!
+- My Processor execution time: 7.48 s
+- x86_64 execution time: 0.92 s
+- Speed up: 8.1 times

+**Quadratic equation solver**:
+- programm counts $x^2 + 4x + 3$
+- My Processor execution time: 6.38 s
+- x86_64 execution time: 0.91 s
+- Speed up: 7.0 times

+## Conclusion

+During the implementation of these works I learned a lot about computer architecture, compilators and programming.
+In the nearest future, after the session end, I'm planning to improve my program, add some optimisations and implement more functions.
+I give all the thanks to Ded, aka Dedus, aka Ilya Dedinskiy, and to all my groupmates for this really interesting and productive year!
+Hope to continue our journey together!